kdsmith18542/vigil/node/hdkeychain/README.md

 Two different child key derivation functions are provided: the Child function derives extended keys using a modified scheme based on BIP0032, whereas ChildBIP32Std produces keys that strictly conform to the standard.
-The Child function should be used for Vigil wallet key derivation for legacy reasons.
+The Child function should be used for vigilwallet key derivation for legacy reasons.

 ## Installation and Updating